createdbysk/keda-scalers/README.md

 Provides helm charts for KEDA AWS SQS queue scaler

+## Pre-requisites

+### aws-cli

+Follow instructions for the respective OSes to obtain the aws-cli.

+NOTE: For some reason on Windows, the awscli from pip does not work correctly.
+Use the MSI version documented for aws-cli v2 instead.

 ## Usage

 Learn how to use the chart through the example(s) below.